Lily-Lilian/Lily-Lilian/README.md

 ## Hi there! 👋 I'm Liliane Iradukunda

 I'm a passionate **Software Developer** with over 3 years of hands-on experience in developing scalable and user-centric applications.
-I specialize in **Frontend Development**, **Backend Development**, and **UI/UX Design**, aiming to create impactful and innovative solutions.
+I specialize in **Frontend Development**, **Backend Development**, aiming to create impactful and innovative solutions.

 ---